When To Go to the Hospital in Labor - Baby Chick

 Odor: What Does Your Water Smell Like?

 Your water shouldn’t have a crazy different smell to it.
-It should be odorless or have a regular vaginal odor, nothing abnormal.
+It should be odorless or have a normal vaginal odor, with no abnormalities.
 If your water/amniotic fluid smells bad (like a rotten smell, something sour, or anything different that doesn’t smell right), you could have an infection and should go to the hospital immediately.10

 Amount: How Much of Your Water Came Out When It Broke?

 NOTE: Many women don’t know that when their water breaks, water doesn’t stop coming out until after the baby is born.
 There isn’t just one gush, and it’s done.
-Once your water breaks, the water keeps leaking and coming out until your baby is born.11
+Once your water breaks, the amniotic fluid continues to leak and flow out until your baby is born.11

 Time: What Time Did Your Water Break?

 This is why they will continuously check your temperature every couple of hours while you’re in labor if your water has broken.
-If any signs of infection develop (chorioamnionitis), they will treat you with intravenous antibiotics.24
+If any signs of infection develop (chorioamnionitis), you will be treated with intravenous antibiotics.24

 What To Know If Your Water Breaks